s920208asd/s920208asd/README.md

 🚀 "Lazy-trip" Frontend & Backend Project
 Worked hard on the "Lazy-trip" project, collaborating with my favorite team at Tibame.

-🚀 "EmpManagement": SpringBoot and Bootstrap Self-Practice Project Developed the EmpManagement project as a self-practicing endeavor to enhance my skills in SpringBoot and Bootstrap.
+🚀 "EmpManagement": SpringBoot, myBatis and basic frontend with Bootstrap Self-Practice Project Developed the EmpManagement project as a self-practicing endeavor to enhance my skills in SpringBoot and Bootstrap.

 ### 📫 How to reach me: ...